maheera421/Coffee-Machine/README.md

 This code simulates the operation of a basic coffee machine.
 It could serve as a starting point for building a real coffee vending machine or a coffee shop point-of-sale system with additional features.
 This code can be adapted for use in a cafe or coffee shop as a point-of-sale system.
 It could track orders, manage inventory, and handle payments.

-# 📝 Note:

-The data file containing all the ingredients and resource quantity information is kept private and can be accessed upon request.
-This file is necessary for altering the storage of resources and ingredients used in the coffee machine.
-Please ensure that access to this data is properly controlled and managed in accordance with your application's security requirements.